Saudis are welcoming Trump's visit with open arms

 At Thursday's press conference, Foreign Minister Jubeir devoted the greater part of his briefing on the US President's visit to calls for "push-back" on the kingdom's regional rival, Iran.

-Saudi Arabia and Iran at are odds over a number of regional issues, including Iran's nuclear program and what Saudis see as Tehran's growing influence in the kingdom's sphere of influence -- especially in Syria, Lebanon and neighboring Yemen.
+Saudi Arabia and Iran are at odds over a number of regional issues, including Iran's nuclear program and what Saudis see as Tehran's growing influence in the kingdom's sphere of influence -- especially in Syria, Lebanon and neighboring Yemen.

 Speaking of the kingdom's relationship with the new US administration, Jubeir said: "The policies that are now being looked at are focused on driving the point home to Iran that if it wants to be treated as a normal nation it must act as one."